A small business without a digital advertising strategy is like a ship with no captain.

 Yes, we are talking about analytics here.
 And you ought to use it to see what is going on with multiple aspects of your ad campaign.
 For example, your website has a regular email newsletter, and you want to know how many people are opening it on a regular basis.

 The solution?
-You just track how many of the people who are in your email list and receiving the newsletter are actually opening it.
+You just track how many of the people who are in your email list and receiving the newsletter are actually opening it or clicking the CTAs.

-Using the billboard example again, you could pay thousands more for a billboard than a Facebook ad.
-But unlike with a Facebook ad, you wouldn’t know how many individual people saw the billboard, their demographic, if it resonated with them etc.
+Using the billboard example again, you could pay thousands more for a billboard ad space than a Facebook ad.
+But unlike with a Facebook display advertising campaign, you wouldn’t know how many individual people saw the billboard, their demographic, if it resonated with them etc.

 Make analytics work for you, especially since it is one of the main advantages offered by digital advertising.